The Corporate Immigration Review: Germany

-Since 1 September 2011, applicants have been obliged to attend a meeting at the foreigners office in person (together with any accompanying family members), as fingerprints and biometric photographs will be taken to issue an electronic residence permit (eAT).
+Applicants are obliged to attend a meeting at the competent authority in person (together with any accompanying family members), as fingerprints and biometric photographs will be taken to issue an electronic residence permit (eAT).
 The conventional residence permit, residence card and permanent residence card and replacement ID in paper form have been replaced by the eAT, which is issued in credit card format.

-Moreover, to expedite proceedings, effective 1 July 2013, the following is stipulated by Section 36 of the Employment Regulation: if the labour authorities do not respond to the query within two weeks requesting additional information or stating that the employer has not given the information requested by the authorities either sufficiently or in timely fashion, consent shall be deemed to be given.
+Moreover, as stipulated by Section 36 Employment Regulation, if the labour authorities do not respond to the query within two weeks requesting additional information or stating that the employer has not given the information requested by the authorities either sufficiently or in timely fashion, consent shall be deemed to be given.
 Unfortunately, this does not seem to apply if the company files a pre-approval application.
 Moreover, the labour authorities shall check upfront if the conditions for consent are given, if the employer has provided the information requested and if the proceedings can be expedited.
 Finally, to expedite matters further, a pre-approval application has been implemented whereby it is possible for the sponsoring company to file an application upfront with the labour authorities to find out whether consent is needed and, if so, whether it will be granted.

 Skilled Immigration Act

-The provisions of the Skilled Immigration Act retain the tried and tested system.
-No points system will be introduced, but further openings in the labour market will be targeted and incentives will be provided to recruit skilled workers with an academic degree or vocational training.
+The provisions of the Skilled Immigration Act that entered into force on 1 March 2020 retain the tried and tested system.
+No points system has been introduced, but further openings in the labour market are targeted and incentives are provided to recruit skilled workers with an academic degree or vocational training.

 Establishment of central foreigners offices